Hungary appeals Sodexo award with ICSID

 Late in January, ICSID ordered Hungary to pay the award for regulatory changes affecting the countryʼs voucher system that effectively squeezed Sodexo, along with its peers, out of the market.
 Hungary had 120 days to appeal the decision.

-ICSID ordered the Hungarian state to pay EUR 23 mln to French voucher company Edenred in December 2016 and also EUR 23 mln to Le Chéque Déjeuner in October 2018.
+Previously, ICSID ordered the Hungarian state to pay EUR 23 mln to French voucher company Edenred in December 2016, and also EUR 23 mln to Le Chèque Déjeuner in October 2018.